 How to retrieve the data

-Currently the project has two versions OnTheFly:
+Currently the project has three versions:

 2.1 OnTheFly 1.0

-In this version uses a single database is to retrieve data and metadata.
-Now let's see in detail how the metadata are taken
+This version uses a single database .STAT to retrieve data and metadata.

+You must enter the connectionstring in this database, with configuration parameter ConnectionSTAT

+Per tutte le funzionalità verranno sfruttate le storeProcedure del db .STAT

+Now let's see in detail how the metadata are gotten:

 Category and Categorisation

 This metadata can be retrieved by taking information from another database that will have a table "ContentTree".
-This table contains information about the themes and the masts to be used.
-In the CategoryName in configuration parameter CategorySetting, you can enter the name in the theme to use if they are more than one.
+This table contains information about the themes.
+In the CategoryName, in configuration parameter CategorySetting, you can enter the name of the theme that has to be used if there are more than one.

-Alternatively you can use a StoreProcedure that return directly the necessary information to the population of these metadata.

 Dataflows

 The dataflow is retrieved through the store procedures GetDatasets.
-These will be taken as the key to building all other artifacts.
+These will be taken as the the main information to request all the other referenced artifacts.

+(.STAT named this StoreProcedure: dbo.proc_WBS_GetDatasetList)

 DataStructures

-The dsd are created on the fly for giving the premise that for each dataset there is one and only one dsd.
-The code is created with the code of the dataflow and the configuration parameter DsdFormat description will be used for the description of the Dataflow.
-For each Dsd is always only one ConceptScheme whose concepts will be taken as described below
+The dsd are created on the fly.
+The application assumes that for each dataset there is one and only one dsd.
+The code is created with the code of the dataflow and the configuration parameter DsdFormat For each Dsd there is always only one ConceptScheme whose concepts will be taken as described below

 ConceptScheme

 Also the ConceptScheme are created on the fly, one for each dsd.
-The code consists of the code of Dataflow with the configuration parameter ConceptSchemeFormat description will be used for the description of dsd
+The code consists of the code of Dataflow with the configuration parameter ConceptSchemeFormat.

 The concepts will be so derived:

 For dimensions using StoreProcedure: GetDimensions

+(.STAT named this StoreProcedure: dbo.proc_WBS_GetDatasetDimensionsList)

-For attributes or using StoreProcedure:GetAttributes or these will be read from a file that is in ConfigurationXml\ AttributeConcepts.xml
+For attributes will be read from a file that is in ConfigurationXml\ AttributeConcepts.xml

-Will be added an other attribute FLAG if you set the configuration parameter: ConceptObservationFlag
+If you set the configuration parameter: ConceptObservationFlag the attribute FLAG will be added to the DSD

 Will be added automatically the OBS_VALUE primary measures